-- No advertisement is displayed earlier than three months before building operations commence
+No advertisement is displayed earlier than three months before building operations commence

-- The local planning authority has been notified of the day on which the advertisement will first be displayed at least 14 days before the first display date.
+The local planning authority has been notified of the day on which the advertisement will first be displayed at least 14 days before the first display date.
 The person proposing to display the advertisement must notify the local planning authority in writing and send a copy of the relevant planning permission.

-- No advertisement is more than 38 square metres in area
+No advertisement is more than 38 square metres in area

 Illuminated advertising on hoarding walls is not permitted unless:

-- Illumination is provided by static means
+Illumination is provided by static means

-- It is illuminated in a manner that is reasonably required to fulfil the purpose of the advertisement
+It is illuminated in a manner that is reasonably required to fulfil the purpose of the advertisement

 Local planning authorities can restrict deemed consent.
 They will apply to the Secretary of State who can issue a direction requiring express consent for any advertisements that are usually categorised as deemed consent.
-Local planning authorities are encouraged to keep information on where deemed consent is restricted on their website, however contacting them before work begins will eradicate any uncertainties.
+Local planning authorities are encouraged to keep information on where deemed consent is restricted on their website, however, contacting them before work begins will eradicate any uncertainties.

 Plasloc’s innovative hoarding wall system is suitable for use in a variety of construction applications.
-Easy to install & highly durable, we can even design specific graphics for advertisement purposes.
-For more information, get in touch today.
-We’re available to call on 01626 356 995 or we can be contacted online.
+Easy to install & highly durable, we can even design specific construction site hoarding graphics for advertisement purposes.
+Learn more about construction hoarding with one of our related blogs highlighting Construction hoarding guidelines.

 Information correct as of 26/10/2018